kapetan/jett/README.md

 A Java wrapper for the Ge.tt API.
 Developed and tested using Java 6.
 This library exposes all documented API actions.
 You can find the documentation here [https://open.ge.tt/1/doc][api].

+# Dependencies

+The library uses Googles JSON library [Gson][gson] for JSON parsing and serialization.
+It needs to be added to the classpath.

 # Usage

 The REST API can be accessed using the `tt.ge.jett.rest.User` class.
 With an instance of this class, shares and files can be fetched, created and destroyed.